heyqule/enemy_race_manager/README.md

 This defines how enemy expand into new area.
 In base game, each building group build one building at a time.
 This feature changes that they build several buildings at one time with specified formation.

 * Default
     - build one at a time
 * Command Center
     - When the unit group base builds a command center type spawner, it triggers "Build A Town" logic.
 Otherwise, it's default logic
 * Build A Town
     - Always use build formation option to build the base.
 * Full Expansion
     - When the first biter builds, everyone from the group will build based on "Build A Town" logic.

 You can change the build formation option.
 For example:

-* 1 cc, 2 support spawner, 4 turrets
+* 1 cc, 2 support spawners, 4 turrets
-* 1 cc, 4 support spawner, 5 turrets
+* 1 cc, 4 support spawners, 5 turrets
 * and more

 Partial formation is build based on cc > support > turret priority.